 ratio.Despite it

-being easy to implement, this feature of real web browsers only appeared
+being easy to implement, this feature of real web browsers only reached

-in 2021.
-Before that, developers resorted to things like the padding-top
+all of them in 2021.
+Before that, developers resorted to things like the

 hack.
 Sometimes design oversights take a long time to